 Do I need a tree permit to cut or prune my tree?

-Click here to view highlights about tree regulations.
+Click here to view Frequently Asked Questions about trees.
 This handout covers questions such as:

 - When a permit is required